TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 #### Exported Data on Present Repo's OSF Project

-In the end, this repo exports redacted raw CSV files for all tables in Sets A and B. It also exports clean item-level data for the demographics, credibility, BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, RR, and participant (containing the CBM and imagery prime conditions) tables for the 807 ITT participants; these clean tables are saved as a list in RDS format.
-These exported files, along with the files imported into the present pipeline, are on [this repo's OSF project](#data-on-osf).
+In the end, this repo exports redacted raw CSV files for all tables in Sets A and B. It also exports clean item-level CSV files for the demographics, credibility, BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, RR, and participant (containing the CBM and imagery prime conditions) tables for the 807 ITT participants, along with a CSV file with the time zones of POSIXct columns.
+These exported files, and the files imported into the present pipeline, are on [this repo's OSF project](#data-on-osf).

 ### Differences